 1. Heat your oven to 180°C/Fan 160°C/Gas 4.

-2. Halve the plums and scoop out the stone with a teaspoon.
-Roughly chop and pop into a bowl.
+2. Halve the plums and scoop out the stones with a teaspoon.
+Roughly chop the plums and pop them in a bowl.
 Finely slice the spring onions.
-Thinly shave slices of the fennel, reserving the fronds.
-Deseed and finely chop one of the chillies.
+Thinly shave slices off the fennel, reserving the fronds.
+Deseed and finely chop 1 chilli.
 Zest and juice the lime.
 Whisk together with 1 tsp honey.
 Add to the bowl with the plums and tumble together.
 Leave to marinate for at least 30 mins.

 5. To make the marinade, finely chop the mint.
 Deseed and finely chop the remaining chilli.
 Peel and grate the garlic.
 Place in bowl and mix 1 tbsp honey with 1 tbsp olive oil.
 Whisk together.

 6. Season the lamb well.
-Heat a pan or griddle till it's smoking hot.
-Sear the lamb on both sides for a couple of mins.
+Heat a pan or griddle till it's smoking hot, then sear the lamb on both sides for a couple of mins.
 Using a pastry brush, generously coat the lamb in the chilli and mint honey.

-7. Place the lamb on a baking tray, fat side up.
+7. Place the lamb on a baking tray, fat-side up.
 Dust over the dukkah to form a crust.
-Roast the lamb for 15-17 mins if you like it rare, or leave for 4-5 mins longer if you like it more well done.
-Cover and leave to rest for at least 10 mins.
+Roast the lamb for 15-17 mins if you like it rare, or leave for 4-5 mins longer if you like it more well-done.
+Cover with foil and leave to rest for at least 10 mins.

-8. Finely chop the mint and fennel fronds.
-Fold through the plum salsa.
-Serve with the dukkah dusted lamb rack.
+8. Finely chop the mint and fennel fronds then fold them through the plum salsa.
+Serve with the dukkah-crusted lamb rack.